 Check out our list of 100+ Offline Activities for some inspiration.

 Social media has two sides- good and bad.

 There is the good side: connecting and communicating with friends, family members, and other creative people like you.

 Then there is the bad side.
-Social media has an endless stream of content and can consume all of your student’s time.
-The more time they spend on social media, the more likely they are to compare themselves with other people.
+Social media has an endless stream of content that can easily consume all of your student’s time.
+The more time they spend on social media, the more likely they are to constantly compare themselves with other people.

 As parents, it’s important to help your students use social media responsibly and with the right intentions.

 How can parents limit screen time?

 - Use the same apps your students are on to learn what kind of content is consuming their time